plebbit/plebbit-js/src/challenges/README.md

 // new props
 ChallengeRequestMessage {
+  encrypted: Encrypted
+  /* ChallengeRequestMessage.encrypted.ciphertext decrypts to JSON {
+    publication: Publication
-  encryptedChallengeCommentCids?: Encrypted<string[]> // some challenges could require including comment cids in other subs, like friendly subplebbit karma challenges
+    challengeAnswers?: string[] // some challenges might be included in subplebbit.challenges and can be pre-answered challengeCommentCids?: string[] // some challenges could require including comment cids in other subs, like friendly subplebbit karma challenges
-  encryptedChallengeAnswers: Encrypted<string[]> // some challenges might be included in subplebbit.challenges }
+  } */
+}
 Subplebbit {
   // challenges is public, part of the IPNS record